 Will History Repeat?

 So when you see prices like this, something has to give.
-Either the installer has misunderstood the GST rules, the battery hardware is frighteningly cheap, or corners are being cut so aggressively that the system will come back to bite someone later, or the company is chasing volume today and planning to deal with the tax consequences tomorrow.
+Either the installer has misunderstood the GST rules, the battery hardware is frighteningly cheap, or corners are being cut so aggressively that the system will come back to bite someone later.
 None of those outcomes ends well.

 Because the ATO eventually notices.
 And when they do, they do not ask how the misunderstanding happened or whether the rebate scheme created confusing optics.
 They simply issue a bill for the GST that should have been paid.